First National Bank Tower

 Skyscraper in downtown Omaha, Nebraska, U.S.

 The First National Bank Tower is an office skyscraper in Downtown Omaha, Nebraska, United States, and the official headquarters of First National Bank of Omaha.
-Rising to 634 ft and 45 stories, it is the tallest building in Omaha and the state, and has been since its completion, overtaking the 30-story WoodmenLife Tower located nearby.
+Rising to 634 ft and 45 stories, it was the tallest building in Omaha upon completion for over twenty years, overtaking the 30-story WoodmenLife Tower located nearby.
 Construction began in April 1999 and lasted until 2002, with the building's completion being the subject of ACEC and Emporis awards.

 The construction of the tower and its parking garage heavily utilized cast-in-place concrete.
 Inside, the tower features a winter garden and the original facade of the Medical Arts Building, which was torn down to make space for the First National Bank Tower.

+The tower currently stands as the second-tallest building in both Omaha and the state of Nebraska, after the 677 ft Mutual of Omaha Headquarters Tower was topped out in 2026.

 History

 The Medical Arts Building, which was imploded in 1999 to make way for the First National Bank Tower.

 In the 1970s, the First National Bank of Omaha outgrew its original headquarters and began drafting plans for a new headquarters.
 In 1997, the engineering firm Leo A Daly was selected to design the tower.
 Kiewit Corporation was chosen as the general contractor, and the construction cost was $225 million.
 The project was announced to the public in 1998.
 The First National Bank Tower was built on the site of the former Medical Arts Building, which was imploded on April 2, 1999, to make way for the current skyscraper.

 In April 1999, Kiewit formally began construction on the building.
 Between May and June 1999, "Big Stan", the world's largest drilling rig, was brought in to drill the caissons and foundation.
 On January 23, 2001, the structure's core passed 467 ft, overtaking the Woodmen Tower's record of 458 ft at the time and making the First National Bank Tower the tallest building in Nebraska.
 The building was officially completed in 2002, with a height of 634 ft and 45 stories in total.
 The building was designed to be 3 ft higher than both the 801 Grand building in Des Moines and the Gateway Arch in St. Louis, making the final project the tallest building in the Midwest between Denver and Chicago.

 In 2022, Mutual of Omaha announced plans for the Mutual of Omaha Headquarters Tower.
 This building has been described by CEO James Blackledge as "on the scale of the First National Bank tower" and estimated to either be the same height as or overtake First National Bank Tower as the tallest building in the state.